What is Cinecon?

 The Memorabilia show (and book signing event) will run Thursday through Sunday (click here for hours).

 The Cinecon Classic Film Festival is open to the public and you can attend by buying a full festival pass or single day passes.
 No admissions to individual films are sold.
 Passes also include free entrance to our memorabilia dealers' rooms but for those who only want to shop we do offer a separate dealers-room-only admission.
-Visit our registration page for more information on admission prices.
+More information on admission prices is available once registration opens for the upcoming show, usually at least 6 months before the show.

 One of the best parts of Cinecon is the opportunity to meet like-minded film enthusiasts.
 Film historians, preservationists, film distributors and interested industry professionals, as well as collectors and film buffs all come to celebrate the movies at Cinecon over Labor Day weekend.